 Teacher-driven program that aims to make reading fun by encouraging teachers to use our brand to “Rider-ize” their reading.
 Teachers who show us how they are doing this, and how their kids are having fun while reading, are entered to win a player appearance.
 Through building an association between our brand and daily reading, the aim is to have kids enjoy and maintain positive feelings towards reading.

-Player student scholarships for Rams, Huskies, Thunder and Hilltops.
+Player student scholarships for Rams, Huskies, Thunder, Hilltops, Riot, and Valkyries.

 Football Saskatchewan Partnership